albn-itu/uni-notes/semester-7/ML/notes/ML/Dispositions.md

 - Rules:
     - $T(\overrightarrow{u} + \overrightarrow{v}) = T(\overrightarrow{u}) + T(\overrightarrow{v})$
     - $T(c\overrightarrow{u}) = cT(\overrightarrow{u})$
-- For it to be linear it must satisfy both of these rules and which also ensure that straight lines stay straight.
+- For it to be linear it must satisfy both of these rules, which also ensure that straight lines stay straight.

 ### Focus on 2D and 3D, relate to higher dimensions
 - In 2D we can represent a linear transformation as a matrix